Ultimagen/healthomics-workflows/README.md

     b.
 Click on **Create Workflow** on the Workflows list.

     c.
 Follow the instructions on the console to create your workflow.
+    Note: if top level has more than one wdl, you should define "Main workflow definition file path" - r2r_efficient_dv.wdl

 2. Run your workflow by following one of the two options below:
 i.
 From the CLI: